meganyin13/SpotifyProject/midterm_report.md

 ### Features

+In this dataset we have 19 features and 169909 examples.
+We have numerical, boolean, and categorical features described below.

-Descriptions based on [Audio Features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) in [Spotify Web API](https://developer.spotify.com/documentation/web-api/)
+<small> Descriptions based on [Audio Features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) in [Spotify Web API](https://developer.spotify.com/documentation/web-api/) </small>

 #### Numerical
 * acousticness (0.0-1.0): A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 1.0 represents high confidence the track is acoustic.